 “There was an enormous underclass in Trieste,” says Schneider, “laborers, sailors, and dockworkers from all over Europe, side by side.”
 Triestine, originally a Venetian dialect, was a stew of all their languages, and it fascinated Joyce.
 Some say the tongue-twisting passages of Ulysses have roots in this local slang.

 Joyce’s homes are well mapped in the walking tour guide from the tourist office.
 His flats — all nine — were always within five minutes’ stroll of the Via s.
 Nicolo.
 Here were the Berlitz School and his favorite bookstore, owned by friend and poet Umberto Saba.

-When I visit, making the nineteenth-century floorboards creak loudly, the friendly current owner climbs to shelves along curved, 16-foot high walls and pulls down Saba’s pencilled manuscripts.
-Mario Cerne’s father managed the store for Saba; he continues the business, a slow-paced antiquarian nook and shrine to the poet.
+When I visit, making the nineteenth-century floorboards creak loudly, the friendly current owner climbs to shelves along curved, 16-foot high walls and pulls down Saba’s penciled manuscripts.
+Mario Cerne’s father managed the store for Saba; he continues the business, a slow-paced antiquarian nook, and shrine to the poet.

 I stop for a tiny cup at the Audace, then continue south to another neighborhood that drew Joyce: the old red-light district, a prototype for the “Nighttown” of Ulysses.

 The Cittavechia is both the oldest neighborhood in Trieste and the hottest.
 First settled by the Romans, its winding streets are now jammed with dumpsters and bulldozers converting narrow white stone houses into chic flats.
 By the tiny Joyce Hotel, skinny cats roam through the debris.
 Rumor says Joyce prowled here, too.

 At the turn of the century, the district was home to over 250 prostitutes and dozens of registered brothels, strategically located close to the docks.